-These spicy buffalo vegan taquitos are meant to be an appetizer or snack, but let’s be honest, I could make a meal out of these!
-The filling is a creamy mixture of smashed chickpeas, chopped artichokes and my “cheesy” Butternut Mac sauce (a reader favorite!) all mixed with Buffalo style hot sauce.
+These spicy buffalo vegan taquitos is meant to be an appetizer or snack, but let’s be honest, I could make a meal out of these!
+The filling is a creamy mixture of smashed chickpeas, chopped artichokes, and my now famous Butternut Squash Mac and Cheese sauce (a reader favorite!) all mixed with Buffalo style hot sauce.

 These taquitos are super easy to make, especially if you use staple ingredients like canned chickpeas and frozen artichoke hearts.
 You can even buy pre chopped butternut squash for the “cheese” sauce.

-- 2 can chickpeas (rinsed and drained) (or 3 cups cooked chickpeas)
+- 2 can chickpeas, (rinsed and drained) (or 3 cups cooked chickpeas)

-- 1 cup chopped artichoke hearts (frozen or canned) (drained)
+- 1 cup chopped artichoke hearts, (frozen or canned) (drained)

 - 1 cup Butternut Mac sauce

-- 1/4-1/2 cup Buffalo style hot sauce (I used Franks)
+- ¼-1/2 cup Buffalo style hot sauce, (I used Franks)

-- 15-20 small tortillas (corn or flour - your favorite) (Use corn if gluten free)
+- 15-20 small tortillas, (corn or flour - your favorite) (Use corn if gluten free)

-Preheat your oven to 425 degrees F.
+- Preheat your oven to 425 degrees F.

-In a large bowl mash the chickpeas with a potato masher or fork.
+- In a large bowl mash the chickpeas with a potato masher or fork.
 Some larger pieces are ok, but you want the mixture to stick together.

-Add the chopped artichoke hearts, Butternut Mac sauce and buffalo style hot sauce and mix to combine.
+- Add the chopped artichoke hearts, Butternut Mac sauce and buffalo style hot sauce and mix to combine.

-Scoop about 2 tbsp of the filling onto each tortilla and roll tightly.
+- Scoop about 2 tbsp of the filling onto each tortilla and roll tightly.
 Place seam side down on a baking sheet.

-Bake 15-20 minutes until the tortillas are browning on the edges
+- Bake 15-20 minutes until the tortillas are browning on the edges

-~1/4 cup hot sauce makes a nice mild heat, if you like things spicier feel free to add more.
+~¼ cup hot sauce makes a nice mild heat, if you like things spicier feel free to add more.

 ~The Butternut Mac sauce can be made ahead of time and stored in the fridge.